How does it work?

 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 ENERGY STAR’s goal is to help you save money and to protect the environment through energy-eﬃcient products and practices.

-How are ENERGY STAR certified CFLs and LEDs diﬀerent?
+How are ENERGY STAR certified LEDs diﬀerent?

 To learn more about ENERGY STAR light bulbs, visit the ENERGY STAR website.